corbym/gogiven/README.md

 ## Introduction <a name="introduction"></a>

-Go Givens is a lightweight TDD framework for producing test specifications directly from the code you write.
+Go Givens is a lightweight BDD framework for producing test specifications directly from the code you write.

 Go Givens parses your test file and produces a human-readable output in a specified directory, containing all the tests, captured data and other related information regarding your test such as success or failure.